Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Introduction

 \section{Introduction}

-A core research question in multimodal learning is to understand the nature of \textit{multimodal interactions} across modalities in the context of a task: the emergence of new task-relevant information during learning from both modalities that was not present in either modality alone~\cite{baltruvsaitis2018multimodal,liang2022foundations}.
-In settings where labeled multimodal data is abundant, the study of multimodal interactions has inspired advances in theoretical analysis~\cite{aghajanyan2023scaling,hessel2020emap,liang2023quantifying,sridharan2008information,tsang2019feature} and representation learning~\cite{Jayakumar2020Multiplicative,radford2021learning,tsai2019learning,zadeh2017tensor} in language and vision~\cite{antol2015vqa}, multimedia~\cite{bengio2005machine}, healthcare~\cite{johnson2016mimic}, and robotics~\cite{lee2019making}.
-In this paper, we study the problem of interaction quantification in a setting where there is only \textit{unlabeled multimodal data} $\mathcal{D}_M = \{(x_1,x_2)\}$ but some \textit{labeled unimodal data} $\mathcal{D}_i = \{(x_i,y)\}$ collected separately for each modality.
-This multimodal semi-supervised paradigm is reminiscent of many real-world settings with the emergence of separate unimodal datasets like large-scale visual recognition~\cite{deng2009imagenet} and text classification~\cite{wang2018glue}, as well as the collection of data in multimodal settings (e.g., unlabeled images and captions or video and audio~\cite{liang2021cross,tian2020contrastive,radford2021learning,zellers2022merlot}) but when labeling them is time-consuming~\cite{hsu2018unsupervised,hu2019deep}.
+A core research question in multimodal learning is to understand the nature of \textit{interactions} between modalities for a task: how much information is shared between both modalities, lies in each modality alone, and the emergence of new task-relevant information during learning from both modalities that was not present in either modality alone~\citep{liang2022foundations}.
+In settings where labeled multimodal data is abundant, the study of multimodal interactions in the supervised setting has inspired fundamental advances in theoretical analysis~\citep{hessel2020emap,liang2023quantifying,sridharan2008information}, representation learning~\citep{Jayakumar2020Multiplicative,radford2021learning}, and the selection of suitable multimodal models for various real-world tasks~\citep{liang2023quantifying}.

+In this paper, we study the problem of interaction quantification in a setting where there is only \textit{unlabeled multimodal data} $\mathcal{D}_M = \{(x_1,x_2)\}$ and some \textit{labeled unimodal data} $\mathcal{D}_i = \{(x_i,y)\}$ collected separately for each modality.
+This multimodal semi-supervised paradigm is reminiscent of many real-world settings with separate unimodal datasets like visual recognition~\citep{deng2009imagenet} and text classification~\citep{wang2018glue}, as well as naturally co-occurring multimodal data (e.g., news images and captions or video and audio), but when labeling them is time-consuming~\citep{hsu2018unsupervised,hu2019deep} or impossible due to partially observed modalities~\citep{liang2022highmmt} or privacy concerns~\citep{che2023multimodal}.
+Despite these data constraints, we still want to understand how the modalities can share, exchange, and create information in order to inform our decisions on data collection and modeling~\citep{Jayakumar2020Multiplicative,liang2023quantifying,zadeh2017tensor}.